-You want your staff (and in time also students) to use the Digital discovery tool, but they are short of time.
-Staff may be wary of measures that could be used to monitor their practice, and tired of messages about improving their digital skills.
+You want your staff and students to use the Digital discovery tool, but they are short of time.
+Staff may be wary of measures that could be used to monitor their practice.
+Students want to know that the time they invest is going to be worthwhile.
 So how do you encourage them to engage?

 Our pilot process has established six principles for engaging users:

 - Establish the voluntary and private nature of participation

 - Explain the individual benefits – both in general, by having a safe space to explore digital practice, and in your particular context, e.g. by linking the discovery tool to other opportunities

 - You could also mention organisational benefits, e.g. better planning and targeting of resources, to clarify that data collected from the discovery tool will be used in this way.